helium/router/docs/Device.md

 # Device CLI Commands

-Router maintains a databse in Rocks of Devices, but the paired Console instance should always be viewed as the source of truth for a Device.
+Router maintains a database in RocksDB of Devices, but the paired Console instance should always be viewed as the source of truth for a Device.

 > XOR Filter commands have been relocated under `router filter`.